Two-dimensional categorified Hall algebras: Two-dimensional categorified Hall algebras

 for $k \ge 1$, where $p \colon X \times S \to S$ is the canonical projection.
 However, $\pi_k( p_\ast (\calG_2) \otimes \calG ) \simeq 0$ because $\calG_2$ has tor-amplitude $\le 0$ relative to $S$.
 Therefore $\pi_k( p_\ast( \calG_1 ) \otimes \calG ) \simeq 0$ as well.
 The proof is therefore complete. \end{proof}

 Recall now from \cite[Theorem~11.1.6]{Dyckerhoff_Kapranov_Higher_Segal} that if $\cT$ is a presentable $\infty$-category then there is a canonical functor

 Here $\Corr^\times(\cT)$ denotes the $(\infty,2)$-category of correspondences equipped with the symmetric monoidal structure induced from the cartesian structure on $\cT$.
 See \cite[\S7.2.1 \& \S9.2.1]{Gaitsgory_Rozenblyum_Study_I}.
-As $\mathbb E_1$-algebras in correspondences play a significant role for us, we introduce the following terminology:
+As $\mathbb E_1$-monoid objects in correspondences play a significant role for us, we introduce the following terminology: